One of the reasons that many people shy away from home improvement is that it…

 The kitchen is arguably an essential room in the home, and many buyers will impulsively head there the first time they step into the house, so make sure your kitchen is spruced up and reasonably updated.

-Replace the old equipment with newer, more up to date ones that won’t look old-fashioned in just ten years.
-Replace the kitchen sink, create an easy-to-navigate kitchen by ensuring access to the kitchen sink, fridge, and cooker (the kitchen triangle).
+Replace the old equipment with newer, more up-to-date ones that won’t look old-fashioned in just ten years.
+Replace the kitchen sink and create an easy-to-navigate kitchen by ensuring access to the kitchen sink, fridge, and cooker (the kitchen triangle).
 If your budget is considerably larger than a few hundred bucks, give the cabinets a makeover – hire a refacing company or order your replacement cabinet doors and door fronts from retailers and install them yourself.

 4. Basic Care and Maintenance